artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

   - Iphigenia sacrificed to appease Diana and the winds
   - The house of Rumor
   - Achilles after failed spearing, strangles invincible Cycnus
+  - Old Nestor tells stories
     - Caeneus raped; turned into a man
     - Lapiths fight the centaurs; Caeneus burried
-  - Nestor recounts Hericles kill his brothers
+    - Hericles kill Nestor's brothers
-  - The death of Achilles
+  - The death and glory of Achilles
 - Book XIII
   - Ajax versus Ulysses
   - The sorrows of Hecuba